Updated: Aug 4

 If you experience abnormalities, validated disputes, corrections, or adjustments with a previous pay invoice, you will see the modification credited or deducted on a following invoice statement.

 7. The Agent's referenced CA% and PC% recorded during the pay cycle.

 You are expected to schedule your minimum work requirements (Priority Commitment / PC) and log in to service as scheduled at least most of the time (Commitment Adherence / CA) based on your respective CSA.
 These metrics are measured through CA% and PC%.

-You can monitor your CA% through the Arise App or Portal, your Team metrics board, and your pay invoice.
+You can monitor your CA% through the Arise On The Go App, Starmatic Metrics Report, your Team metrics board, and your pay invoice.
 You can monitor your PC through the Arise App, Starmatic scheduling tool, and your pay invoice.